MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/why-cds-overview.md

 ## Datacenter regions

 As many organizations do business globally, their data needs are also global in nature.
-With Common Data Service deployed and supported in regions across the world, organizations can have confidence that Common Data Servie is available when and where they need it.
+With Common Data Service deployed and supported in regions across the world, organizations can have confidence that Common Data Service is available when and where they need it.

-The current list of data center regions can be found in this topic: [Datacenter regions](/power-platform/admin/new-datacenter-regions).
+The current list of data center regions can be found in this article: [Datacenter regions](/power-platform/admin/new-datacenter-regions).

 ### See also